-An assumable loan means the buyer may take over ("assume") the home loan that the seller currently pays on the property.
-Assumable loans are uncommon and most sellers will not check this box.
+An assumable loan means the buyer may take over (“assume”) the home loan that the seller currently pays on the property.
+Assumable loans are uncommon

 CalVet loans are loans that are available to most military veterans who buy a home in California.
 Most CalVet loans have below market interest rates with low or no down payment requirements.

 Conventional loans are standard buyer loans that are issued by lenders, such as Bank of America and Wells Fargo.
-Definitely check this box.

 FHA loans are insured by the Federal Housing Administration.
 This means that if the home buyer fails to repay the loan, the federal government pays the lender for any losses.

 Because of the government’s insurance, lenders like Wells Fargo and Bank of America require a lower down payment than they would from a buyer seeking a conventional loan.
 A conventional loan often requires a 20% down payment, but an FHA loan only requires 3.5% down for buyers with a 580 credit score.
 FHA loans are also available to homebuyers with credit scores as low as 500, but 10% down is required.